pygfx/wgpu-py/codegen/README.md

 * Now go through all FIXME comments that were added, and apply any necessary changes.
 Remove the FIXME comment if no further action is needed.
 Note that all new classes/methods/properties (instead those marked as hidden) need a docstring.
+* Also check the diff of `flags.py`, `enums.py`, `structs.py` for any changes that might need manual work.
 * Run `python wgpu.codegen` again to validate that all is well.
+* Make a summary of the API changes to put in the release notes.
+* Update downstream code, like our own tests and examples, but also e.g. pygfx.

 In some cases we may want to deviate from the WebGPU API, because well ...
 Python is not JavaScript.
 To tell the patcher logic how we deviate from the WebGPU spec: